Raleigh Hot Tub Store

 Infrared Sauna vs Hot Tub

-When comparing an infrared sauna to a hot tub, the choice comes down to heat type and comfort.
+When comparing an infrared sauna to a hot tub, the choice comes down to heat type and physiological impact.
 Infrared saunas use radiant heat to penetrate the skin directly, offering a gentler experience at lower temperatures (typically 120–140°F) compared to traditional saunas.
-This makes them ideal for those sensitive to high heat.
-Hot tubs, however, immerse you in warm water (100–102°F) with massaging jets, providing hydrotherapy and a social, spa-like atmosphere.
-If you prefer a dry, targeted heat experience, an infrared sauna might be your pick; for a luxurious soak, a hot tub wins.
+However, the study found that infrared saunas (45–65°C for 45 minutes) produced no significant increase in core body temperature, limiting their cardiovascular and metabolic effects.
+Hot tubs, immersing you in warm water (100–102°F) with massaging jets, provide hydrotherapy and a significant core temperature increase (+1.1°C), enhancing circulation and relaxation.
+If you prefer a dry, gentler heat experience, an infrared sauna might suit you; for a powerful, spa-like physiological boost, a hot tub is the better choice.

 Benefits of Sauna Time